Franc1es/BetterDuels/README.md

 For questions or assistance, visit my [site](https://francescoferrara.it/mc/index.php). :dizzy:

 ### Permissions 📃
-* betterduels.admin: Allows the player to reload the BetterDuels configuration or show the leaderboard.
+* betterduels.admin: Allows the player to reload the BetterDuels configuration.
 * betterduels.start: Permission to start a duel.
 * betterduels.kit: Permission for accessing kits.
 * betterduels.accept: Permission to accept a duel.